 The first impression is important when attempting to sell a house.
 Ensure your home has incredible winter curb appeal when a home buyer visits.
 The buyer should feel comfortable and experience an impression of a good appearance, which is evident as soon as they arrive at your home and look at it from the street.

-You can lighten up your home by setting gazing globes, orbs or other colorful winter outdoor decor in and around gardens.
+You can lighten up your home by setting gazing globes, orbs, or another colorful winter outdoor decor in and around gardens.
 You should make sure the leaves are raked, the garden is mowed and bushes pruned, especially the ones that may contain dead flowers.

 If there is snow or ice on the ground where you are, be sure to keep the driveway and sidewalk clear.
 The last thing you want is for a buyer to slip and fall before they even get a chance to look at your home.